 Power cut schedule for tomorrow

-The Public Utilities Commission of Sri Lanka (PUCSL) says it has approved CEB request for a power cut of 3 hours for tomorrow (July 25).
+The Public Utilities Commission of Sri Lanka (PUCSL) says it has approved a CEB request for a power cut of 03 hours for tomorrow, 29th of July.

 Groups ABCDEFGHIJKLPQRSTUVW – 01 hour and 40 minutes during daytime & 01 hour and 20 minutes during night.